InsuranceUncategorized

 “The nonworking spouse needs to be insured to cover the cost of child care and other household-management work that the surviving breadwinner will now have to pay for,” she says.

-READ ALSO: Lowering Health Insurance Costs
+READ ALSO: All About Insurance Underwriter

 The Basics of Term Life Insurance